VenuMadhur/6398735/README.md

 # 6398735
-# This repository about the Cognizant Projects
+# This repository is about the Cognizant Projects